“`html

 Virginia Esthetician License Requirements

-To become a licensed esthetician in Virginia, you must complete a state-approved esthetics program, pass the Virginia State Board exam, and meet the application requirements set by the Department of Professional and Occupational Regulation (DPOR).
+To become a licensed esthetician in Virginia, you must complete a state-approved esthetics (NO FINANCIAL AID FOR THIS PROGRAM) program, pass the Virginia State Board exam, and meet the application requirements set by the Department of Professional and Occupational Regulation (DPOR).

 Here’s what the process looks like: